opencomputeproject/onie/emulation/README-onie-vm.md

 # Running a virtual image in emulation
 The onie/emulation directory has the `onie-vm.sh` script which generates a valid QEMU configuration to create virtual hardware for ONIE to install on to, and run from.
 As these configurations can be...complex the `onie-vm.sh` script both simplifies the process of getting images to run, and provides examples of various working configurations.
 These may (or may not) include UEFI BIOS, an additional USB drive for storage, booting from an iso image, etc.
-There is also some experimental support for running kernels without a full filesystem (very useful for debug), but at this stage it is more of a suggestion of how such things work than a polished implementation.
+There is also some experimental support for running kernels without a full file system (very useful for debug), but at this stage it is more of a suggestion of how such things work than a polished implementation.

 ## Commands
 The `onie-vm.sh` script has the following commands:

 ### Running:
-    run                     - Run from boot device selected with runtime options.
+    run                     - Run from boot device selected with run time options.
     rk-onie                 - Run just the initrd/kernel from the ONIE ../build directory.
     rk-installer            - Run a kernel/initrd extracted from an ONIE installer (see below)
     rk-deb-kernel-debug     - Use deb extracted kernel and installer initrd with rk-installer. (see below)

 #### Informational commands:
-    info-runables           - Print kernels and filesystems available for use. info-run-options        - Print what could be run, given what was found.
+    info-runables           - Print kernels and file systems available for use. info-run-options        - Print what could be run, given what was found.

 #### Utility commands:
-    update-m-usb <dir>      - Create a 'USB drive' qcow2 filesystem for QEMU use. if <dir> is not passed, will default to adding files from [  onie/emulation/emulation-files/usb/usb-data ]
+    update-m-usb <dir>      - Create a 'USB drive' qcow2 file system for QEMU use. if <dir> is not passed, will default to adding files from [  onie/emulation/emulation-files/usb/usb-data ]
     clean                   - Delete generated directories.
+    export-emulation <name> - Create tar file of all emulation files to run elsewhere.
+Name is optional.

 #### Unpacking other kernels/initrds:
     extract-linux-deb <v><b>- Extract passed vmlinux,bzImage debs to ../unpack-linux-deb